lch99310/My_Daily_Digest/README.md

-# Daily Digest for Geopolitics and AI
+# Daily Digest for Data Center, Geopolitics and AI

 Every morning, three curated briefings land in your Telegram — data center industry updates, global geopolitical risk assessment, and what top AI builders